amananurag/copilot/README/project.md

 11. Api key validation middleware function is implememted

-12. Added a custom cookie parser - Need to add it as middleware function.
+12. Added a custom cookie parser - added as a middleware function.

 13. exmaple >> folder is for self notes and practice